centminmod/optimise-images/examples/examples-webp-260417.md

 Using [optimise-images.sh](https://github.com/centminmod/optimise-images) to batch optimise and profile a directory of images creating both jpg/png copy + webp copy.
+For more info on [WebP](https://developers.google.com/speed/webp/)

 Original Image Profile for images at `/home/nginx/domains/domain.com/public/images`